Our school is:

 • comply with statutory requirements

-A Learning Intention (IALT) is shared (written or spoken) during each session so children understand the purpose of the lesson, at the end children are guided to assess their progress and discuss and often record how they have achieved.
+A Learning Intention (IALT) is shared (written or spoken) during each session so children understand the purpose of the lesson, at the end children are guided to assess their progress and discuss how they have achieved.

 Teachers are constantly assessing; they observe, ask questions and work with groups and individuals throughout the day.
 Work where possible is marked alongside the child.
 Marking is a dialogue and teachers often ask a question or give a challenge when marking written work.

 We also value summative assessments of learning, where the children are assessed against national standards.
-We use assertive mentoring tests and use the results intelligently to record progress and to predict future levels of attainment.
+We use a variety of resources and use the results intelligently to record progress and to predict future levels of attainment.

-Teachers meet with parents individually to discuss progress, mid Autumn term, the end of the Autumn term, mid Spring term, and then at the end of each school year, when teachers write detailed reports for each child.
+Teachers meet with parents individually to discuss progress, at the end of the Autumn term, Spring term, and then at the end of each school year, when teachers write detailed reports for each child.

 The delivery and content of lessons should be sufficiently differentiated to ensure all pupils can access and achieve within the curriculum.
 Teachers must take account of SEND, gifted and talented, and language stage needs when planning and teaching lessons to ensure learning opportunities are provided which match pupils’ ability and potential.